jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 CrowdStrike
 40
-OverWatch found evidence of multiple actors present in the victims network, including activity attributed with high confidence to the China\-nexus threat actor AQUATIC PANDA the focus of this case study.
+OverWatch found evidence of multiple actors present in the victim’s network, including activity attributed with high confidence to the China\-nexus threat actor AQUATIC PANDA — the focus of this case study.
-The malicious interactive activity was discovered as part of OverWatchs 247365 human\-driven threat hunting operations and was consistent with targeted intrusion operations.
+The malicious interactive activity was discovered as part of OverWatch’s 24/7/365 human\-driven threat hunting operations and was consistent with targeted intrusion operations.
 AQUATIC PANDA was tracked using several distinct TTPs that were consistent with a well\-established actor.
-Demonstrating the actors cross\-platform proficiency, the malicious activity extended across both Windows and Linux hosts.
-The actor was aggressive in their efforts deploying an extensive selection of tooling in pursuit of their actions on objectives, including credential dumpers, keyloggers, the remote access trojan ShadowPad, and Winnti, which provides the ability to tunnel implant traffic between multiple infected hosts allowing an actor to maintain access to a large number of infected hosts through a single entryegress implant on an external\-facing host.
+Demonstrating the actor’s cross\-platform proficiency, the malicious activity extended across both Windows and Linux hosts.
+The actor was aggressive in their efforts — deploying an extensive selection of tooling in pursuit of their actions on objectives, including credential dumpers, keyloggers, the remote access trojan ShadowPad, and Winnti, which provides the ability to tunnel implant traffic between multiple infected hosts — allowing an actor to maintain access to a large number of infected hosts through a single entry/egress implant on an external\-facing host.
-The actor moved quickly through the victim organizations network without obstruction using several privileged user accounts coupled with multiple points of entry to achieve persistent access into the network.
+The actor moved quickly through the victim organization’s network without obstruction using several privileged user accounts coupled with multiple points of entry to achieve persistent access into the network.